Aims & Objectives

 The Brewers Association has commissioned research into the economic contribution of the beer industry in Australia and drawn upon research by independent and authoritative bodies on consumption trends and health issues.

-This evidence-based approach is the basis upon which all Brewers Association activity is premised.
+This evidence-based approach is the basis upon which all Brewers Association of Australia activity is premised.

 Striving to balance the political and public discussion in an informed way can, in turn, better guide and inform evidence-based and targeted policy responses.